eenriquez-fs/Advisor-s-Excel-coding-challenge/wrap-up.md

 ### If you were to continue building this out, what would you like to add next?
 - unit tests
+- amount should have been named as balance in the account table

 ### If you have any other comments or info you'd like the reviewers to know, please add them below.